rbliu/Memo-Linux/Reprocessing_DECam_on_ghk1.md

 ```
 If you have permission issue, send me an email (byliu1990(at)gmail.com)

-We take *A85* CFHT data as an example:
+We take *A85* DECam data as an example:
 ```
 working directory
 .